Estimated reading time: 14 minutes

 Remove Important Documents

-You won’t need to carry your passport, permanent resident’s card or birth certificate unless it is the only identifcation you have in Canada.
+You won’t need to carry your passport, permanent resident’s card, or birth certificate unless it is your only identification in Canada.

 How To Handle A Stolen Or Lost Wallet

 When you have a lost wallet, you must act fast before the money disappears or appears on your credit card statements.

 Mrs. CBB has had two stolen wallets over the years; the second had all her identification and many credit cards.

 She immediately realized that her wallet had been stolen and started making phone calls.